OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/MSTG_03.md

 technology      : Mobile
 status          : featured
 when-day        : Wed
-description     : In this book sprint we produce content for the "Mobile Operating Systems" chapter of the Mobile Security Testing Guide. organizers      : Bernhard Mueller,Sven Schleier participants    : tbd.
+description     : In this book sprint we produce content for the "Android Testing Guide" chapter of the Mobile Security Testing Guide. organizers      : Bernhard Mueller,Sven Schleier participants    : tbd.
 ---